mozilla/mentoring/README.md

 This grants access to the REST API (`/api`) and the Django administration panel (`/admin/`).
 This should be set to a group containing the Mentoring committee members, e.g., `mozilliansorg_mentoring-committee`.
 Those who are not staff have access only to the enrollment form.

+# Deploy to Production
+Deploying to production can be done by creating a new "Release" in GitHub from [here](https://github.com/mozilla/mentoring/releases) and tagging it with a semversion tag, for example `0.1.2`.

+Behind the scenes the new Release will trigger [this](https://github.com/mozilla/mentoring/tree/main/.github/workflows/docker.yaml) Github CI job.
+The job builds and pushes a Docker container based on [this Dockerfile]((https://github.com/mozilla/mentoring/tree/main/Dockerfile) into a private ECR repo.
+Running alongside this application there's a service watching the ECR repository, and deploying any new container tagged with a semversion.